bholmesdev/bholmesdev/src/blog/spas-clientside-routing.md

 Now that we've introduced SPAs + clientside routing as a concept, lets see a side-by-side comparison with serverside routing.

-Say you receive. your order for a juicy burger that's [cooked medium rare](https://medium.com/@samsonspaddockau/whats-the-difference-between-rare-medium-and-well-done-steak-fe463e0f960f), but would rather have a patty that's well done.
+Say you receive your order for a juicy burger that's [cooked medium rare](https://medium.com/@samsonspaddockau/whats-the-difference-between-rare-medium-and-well-done-steak-fe463e0f960f), but would rather have a patty that's well done.

 **We'll imagine this moment as "clicking a link,"** requesting to go from `/medium-rare-burger` to `/well-done-burger`.